How To Make A Bee Watering Station In Seconds

 You Will Need

 - Small pebbles, rocks or stones.
 You can gather these from your garden or buy a small bag of pebbles from your local garden centre.
-Alternatively, glass pebbles, corks, and sticks can also be used.
+Alternatively, glass pebbles, corks, and sticks can also be used – essentially anything that gives insects somewhere to land.

 - Fresh water from the tap or rainwater.